kleftog/sidecar-ae/README.md

 ./tools/run_tab2.sh
 ```

-- The table will be saved under `results/cpu-usage/tab2.csv`.
+- The results will be saved under `results/parsed/cpu-usage.csv`.
 - Run the following command to produce the LaTeX file:

 ```bash